 On the other hand, an incompetent or unethical lawyer can certainly hinder your ability to obtain adequate compensation.
 The sad truth is that not every lawyer holds themselves to high standards of ethical conduct and excellence in their field.
-Fortunately, you can protect yourself if you keep an eye out for the following red flags.
+Fortunately, you can protect yourself if you start with learning the answers to some common questions about personal injury cases and keep an eye out for the following red flags:

 They Offer Guarantees